-- The sales tax calculations are prepared by the budget maker however, the BOCC does not review and approve the calculations each year. - The allowable expenditures for the "Collections and Disbursements" Sales Tax accounts were not defined by a BOCC Resolution.
+- The Board of County Commissioners (BOCC) budgeted 100% of prior year collections instead of the 90% maximum allowed by statute. - The sales tax calculations are prepared by the budget maker however, the BOCC does not review and approve the calculations each year. - The allowable expenditures for the "Collections and Disbursements" Sales Tax accounts were not defined by a BOCC Resolution.